mdarnall/mdarnall.github.io/source/_posts/2011-12-05-javascript-patterns.markdown

 }
 ```
 Another approach to code-reuse to the apply _psuedoclassical_ patterns
 of inheritance to JavaScript.
-The most straight forward of many patterns
+The most straight forward and versitile way
-in this area is what is called the _Proxy Constructor Pattern_.
-The idea
+is called the _Proxy Constructor Pattern_.
+The idea is to have the child
-is to have the child prototype point at a _proxy_ object that in turn is
+prototype point at a _proxy_ object that in turn is linked to the parent
-linked to the parent via it's prototype.
+via it's prototype.

 ``` javascript
   var inherit = (function(){